Year 5

 If your child has a reading age of ten or above, they will get to choose a book from our free reader section from the school library.
 Children will be heard to read once every three weeks and will change their books.

-All pupils have been issued with two homework books.
-Each week, pupils will be given a piece of maths and English homework to complete.
+All pupils have been issued with one homework book.
+Each week, pupils will be given a piece of English homework to complete.

 Should any of the Year 5 pupils need support with their home learning, the Year 5 teaching team can provide this throughout the week.